rom4kov/rom4kov/README.md

 I'm Roman, a Web Developer specialized in frontend development.
 I have 2,5 years of coding experience.

-Javascript is my preferred programming languages, but I'm also learning Python and PHP at the moment.
+Javascript is my preferred programming language, but I'm also learning Python and PHP at the moment.

 ## Skills & Expertise